AhmedHolbertonTUN/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07.
-C - Even more pointers, arrays and strings Description
+**0x07.
+C - Even more pointers, arrays and strings**

+**Description**

-What you should learn from this project:
+What you should learn from this project: \n
+\n

-What are pointers to pointers and how to use them
+- What are pointers to pointers and how to use them \n
-What are multidimensional arrays and how to use them What are the most common C standard library functions to manipulate strings
+- What are multidimensional arrays and how to use them \n
+- What are the most common C standard library functions to manipulate strings \n